 Medicare is a secondary payer when the beneficiary is covered by group insurance, Workers' Compensation, or if other third-party liability (no-fault, liability) applies.
 For detailed information on CMS's Medicare Secondary Payer guidelines, refer to the CGS web page, 'CMS Guidelines and Resources for Medicare Secondary Payer (MSP) ', for links to the various CMS MSP regulations.

 IDENTIFYING MSP RECORDS: Check the beneficiary's eligibility using ELGH and/or ELGA, the CGS IVR, or myCGS, to determine if a beneficiary has an open MSP record.
 An MSP record without a termination date is considered an open record.
 Refer to the Checking Beneficiary Eligibility (Chapter 2) of the FISS Guide for information on using ELGA page 15 and ELGH page 4 to identify MSP records that may impact your Medicare billing.

-BILLING MSP CLAIMS TO MEDICARE: Specific data elements are required on an MSP claim to ensure correct processing and payment.
+MSP BILLING RESOURCES: Specific data elements are required on an MSP claim to ensure correct processing and payment.
 Some of these data elements include occurrence codes, value codes, payer codes, and insurer information.
-To determine what data elements are required on your claim based on the type of MSP record, refer to the Medicare Secondary Payer (MSP) Billing & Adjustments quick resource tool.
-For information about Value Code 44 on MSP claims, refer to the Billing MSP Claims With Value Code 44 webpage.
+CGS offers the following tools to assist providers with billing appropriate MSP claims.

 MSP Resources from the Centers for Medicare & Medicaid Services (CMS)

 |Two Vantage Way, Nashville, TN 37228||©2015 CGS Administrators, LLC.
 All Rights Reserved|